-1. Completion of the Regents High School Core Curriculum (same as TOPS Core, See the "Regents Core.")
+- 1. Completion of the Regents High School Core Curriculum (See the "Regents Core.")

+- AND

 - 2. Have no more than one developmental course requirement.
 (See definition of "Developmental Courses.")

+- AND

 - 3. Have a minimum High School GPA of 2.0

-- -
+AND

-- 4. Meet one of the following criteria:
+- Meet one of the following criteria:

 - a) ACT composite of at least a 21

+- OR

-b) High school rank in the top 25% of the graduating class, as determined by the Louisiana Department of Education
+- b) High school rank in the top 25% of the graduating class, as determined by the Louisiana Department of Education

+- OR

-High school cumulative grade point average as reported by the Louisiana Department of Education of 2.5/4.0 or higher
+- c) High school cumulative grade point average as reported by the Louisiana Department of Education of 2.5/4.0 or higher